-The best cash back secured credit card is the Discover it Secured card because it gives unlimited 1-2% cash back and has a $0 annual fee.
-Discover also has a current offer where they’ll automatically match all of the cash back you earn in the first year.
-Cardholders must provide a $200+ security deposit when they apply that’ll act as their credit line for Discover it Secured.
-It can be up to $2,500.
+The best cash back secured credit card is the Capital One Quicksilver Secured Cash Rewards Credit Card because it gives 1.5% cash back and has a $0 annual fee.
+Cardholders must provide a $200+ security deposit when they apply that’ll act as their credit line for Capital One Quicksilver Secured.
 If an applicant is not approved, the deposit is given right back.

 Since secured cards’ main purpose is to rebuild credit, they’re usually not associated with great rewards rates.
 However, there are a handful of cards that will reward you as you rebuild your credit.

 You can get your secured credit card deposit refunded when paying your account balance and closing your credit card or when the issuer upgrades you to one of their unsecured credit cards.
 Secured credit card issuers will eventually return your security deposit by sending the funds to your bank account, issuing a check or providing a statement credit.… read full answer